 Every company, product or campaign needs a vision - a big why behind it.
 Sometimes, even if you know why, more or less, you do what you do, it is hard to articulate it and present it to others.

 CEO of Nozbe loves sharing his thoughts and observations.
-In the video below, he answers some questions about Nozbe Personal and Nozbe, working remotely, and doing business after turning 40.
+In the video below, he answers some questions about Nozbe Classic and Nozbe, working remotely, and doing business after turning 40.

 Here at Nozbe, we believe that task-based communication is what every team needs in order to work better, ditch the chaos, and do more in less time.